breath holding dangers

 Conscious Connected Breathwork is Not About Forcing, It’s About Allowing

 In Breathwork we are not forcing the breath or pushing our bodies beyond their capabilities.
 Our approach involves taking full-body breaths, ensuring a seamless connection between inhales and exhales, allowing space for whatever needs to surface—be it sensations, emotions, or sounds.
 This breathing technique is generally safe, provided you do not have any underlying medical conditions.
-If you have preexisting health concerns, it is advisable to consult with your healthcare provider before participating in a Breathwork session.
+If you have preexisting health concerns, it is advisable to consult with your healthcare provider before participating in a Breathwork session and also to let your Facilitator know.

 It’s worth emphasizing that seasoned conscious, connected Breathwork facilitators often advocate for a passive and non-forceful exhale.
 This recommendation serves two key purposes: first, it aligns with our intention to allow rather than force any experiences to emerge; and second, it helps prevent excessive drops in CO2 levels.
 Breathing out more than you breathe in can lead to a significant reduction in CO2, and maintaining a balance is crucial for a safe and effective Breathwork practice.